top of page

 7. GENERATIONAL IMPACT: We believe in developing strategies that have a generational impact on communities to ensure lasting change and a shift in generational outcomes within a community.

-8. OUTCOMES DRIVEN: We believe in an outcomes-driven approach that uses data to continuously inform strategies and decisions and focuses on population-level results.
+8. OUTCOMES DRIVEN: We believe in an outcomes-driven approach that uses data to inform strategies and decisions continuously and focuses on population-level results.

-The Sims-Fayola Foundation’s work has always been focused on where young men and boys of color live, learn, and work.
-Over the past nine years, we have created student and adult focused programs, experiences, and processes that have had a demonstrable, measurable, and positive impact on lives of the young men and boys of color, directly and indirectly.
-Our overarching goal is to help transform not only the young men, but also systems so that they work together to ensure greater access, equity, and opportunity.
+The Sims-Fayola Foundation’s work has always been focused on where young men and boys of color live, learn and work.
+Over the past nine years, we have created student and adult-focused programs, experiences, and processes that have had a demonstrable, measurable, and positive impact on the lives of young men and boys of color, directly and indirectly.
+Our overarching goal is to help transform not only the young men but also systems so that they work together to ensure greater access, equity, and opportunity.

 MBK MILESTONE VIDEO DISCUSSION WITH MBK COORDINATOR PRESTON LITTLEJOHN